SitthichaiPhuanphimai/TechChapter_Challenge/README.md

 Running the test class

 - Open the terminal
-- Navigate to the project
+- Navigate to the test folder

       Cd tests
       Cd holidaycalendar.tests